LocalJoost/LocalJoost.github.io/_posts/2022-01-29-Finding-the-Floor-with-HoloLens-2-and-MRTK-273.markdown

 ## Conclusion

-Looking for the floor via this method of ray casting did not change that much, chiefly it is more configuring in the MRKT profiles and knowing how to get the layer mask from it.
+Looking for the floor via this method of ray casting did not change that much, chiefly it is more configuring in the MRTK profiles and knowing how to get the layer mask from it.
 Otherwise it's still pretty simple.
 I hope I did help Ivan getting started - and any other developer joining the fast-growing ranks of Mixed Reality developers as well.

 You can find the [complete code in the original repo, branch "hl2mrkt273".](https://github.com/LocalJoost/FloorFinder/tree/hl2mrkt273)